Dans-labs/dariah/docs/Functionality/Workflow.md

             desc: assessment score
         ```

-        In words: a contrib document looks into its associated assessment documents
+        In words: a contrib record looks into its associated assessment records
         and computes their score details and stores the resulting dictionaries in the
         `score` workflow attribute.